Frequently Asked Questions

 Q. Do you drop ship?

-A. No, we do physically carry and store the teas at our location.
+A. No, we physically carry and store the teas at our location.
 We also custom mix many of our popular blends.
 We purchase our loose teas from reputable import/export tea companies in the US with high standards.